Community Development and Action (M.Ed.)

 *Denotes required course

-In addition to the required coursework and practicum, you are required to complete one of the following assessment options in order to complete your degree:
+In addition to the required coursework and practicum, CDA learners complete one of the following assessment options:

-• Master's Thesis - An experience in independent scholarly research that contributes to the field of community development
+• Thesis - An experience in independent scholarly research that contributes to the field of community development research.

-• Final Project - An opportunity to integrate core program philosophy, coursework, and field experience.
-You'll communicate how these three elements are related and how they have contributed to your personal and professional growth.
+• Project - An opportunity to integrate core program philosophy, coursework, and field experience to inform community development practice.

 • Practicum

-The practicum requires a minimum of 300 hours over the course of your two-year degree.
+The practicum occurs over the course of your two-year degree.
 Although the timeline varies from student to student, the basic structure for practicum work includes the following:

-• First semester: You'll enroll in HOD 6100: Becoming an Agent of Change.
-We'll discuss critical skills, knowledge, and approaches that align with your individual practice goals and begin to connect you with change initiatives happening in the department and the broader Nashville community.
+• First semester: Enroll in HOD 6100: Becoming an Agent of Change to discuss critical skills, knowledge, and approaches that align with individual practice goals.
+Connect with change initiatives happening in the department and the broader Nashville community.

-• Second semester: You'll enroll in HOD 6600: Pre-Practicum.
-Through this course, you'll learn Nashville's organizational landscape around various social justice issues, as determined by your interests and existing faculty connections.
-You'll select practicum placements based on what you learn, make initial contact with practicum organizations, and design your practicum work using an action research cycle.
+• Second semester: Enroll in HOD 6600: Pre-Practicum where students investigate Nashville's organizational landscape around various social justice issues.
+Research practicum placement sites, make initial contact with practicum organizations, and design practicum work using an action research cycle.

 Practicum placements occur in a broad variety of settings in Nashville and beyond.
 A small sample of practicum organizations includes the following: